DataDog/datadog-agent/docs/dev/contributing.md

-If your commit is only shipping documentation changes or example files, and is a complete no-op for the test suite, please add **[skip ci]** in the commit message body to skip the build and let you build slot to someone else _in need :wink:_
+If your commit is only shipping documentation changes or example files, and is a complete no-op for the test suite, please add **[skip ci]** in the commit message body to skip the build and give that slot to someone else who does need it.

-For more general guidance, [this should help](http://chris.beams.io/posts/git-commit/).
+### Squash your commits

+Please rebase your changes on `master` and  squash your commits whenever possible, it keeps history cleaner and it's easier to revert things.
+It also makes developers happier!

+## Integrations

+Also called checks, all officially supported Agent integrations live in the [integrations-core][core] repo.
+Please look there to submit related issues, PRs, or review the latest changes.
+For new integrations, please open a pull request in the [integrations-extras][extras] repo.

 [troubleshooting]: https://datadog.zendesk.com/hc/en-us/sections/200766955-Troubleshooting